grunwaldlab/demulticoder/README.md

 cutadapt --version
 ```

-If you followed the cutadapt installation instructions to create a conda
+If you followed the **Cutadapt** installation instructions to create a
-environment called cutadapt (change to whatever you named your
+conda environment called cutadapt (change to whatever you named your
 environment), to install it in, open up a **Terminal** window and type
 these commands: